 Mistake 2: Avoid messy background

-As a professional, it is your duty to ensure that the photograph is as stunning as possible.
+As a professional, you must ensure that the photograph is as stunning as possible.
 You should always identify a clean background that will be impactful on the photo.
 A dirty background can make a huge difference to a shot and make it less appealing.

 Mistake 3: Forgetting a shot